-Our strong commitment to prioritizing employee health and safety, diversity and engagement underscores our dedication to cultivating a positive work environment.
+Our strong commitment to prioritizing employee health and safety, engagement and diversity underscores our dedication to cultivating a positive work environment.
 We strive to consistently deliver high-quality training and attract top talent, while fostering an inclusive and supportive workplace culture.